Overview

 - Fees garnered from the use or rental of property acquired using award funds

-- Proceeds from the sale of items fabricated using award funds, such as software, CDs, tapes, or publications
+- Proceeds from the sale of items fabricated using award funds, such as software, CDs, tapes, or publications.

 When income is directly generated by a supported activity or earned as a result of an award, that income is considered part of the award and must be spent on award activities (i.e., funds generated by one award cannot be used for a different award or other activity).
-Program income is subject to the award terms and conditions and must be treated according to the sponsor’s requirements.
-Please refer to Program Income Procedures (PDF) for more information.
+Program income is subject to the award terms and conditions, must be treated according to the sponsor’s requirements, and should be expended prior to requesting reimbursement against the award.
+There are no Federal requirements governing the disposition of income earned after the period of performance, unless the award specifies otherwise in the terms and conditions.

 Types of Program Income